Rating and value of works, paintings, drawings by Paul Jouve

 Read more >

-Robert Fernier is a twentieth-century landscape painter whose works are highly regarded and valued at auction.
+Charles Atamian is a twentieth-century painter from the École de Paris who produced works that are highly rated and valued at auction.

 Read more >